 Azores (Madeira & Pico Islands)

 Our final stop takes us 1,600 kilometres west of Portugal to a volcanic archipelago in the North Atlantic.
 Madeira Island is famous for fortified wine which has been written about by William Shakespeare.
 Pico Island is designated as a UNESCO World Heritage site.
 Its network of stone walls each protect a vine or two of Verdelho which is the main regional white wine grape.
 The oceanic climate makes viticulture challenging so fortification is used.

 Let’s do Pico white wine tasting.
 Here we’ll enjoy golden, thin, sweet, tart, slightly salty and also a bit of smokiness from the volcanic landscape.
 We’ll also taste Pico’s most commonly known white liqueur.
 The principle grapes of the Pico region include Arinto, Terrantez and Verdelho.

 Our final tasting on Madeira is a wine by the same name.
 It’s produced in a variety of styles ranging from dry wines which can be consumed on their own as an aperitif to sweet wines usually consumed with dessert.

 Steveston Winemakers does not currently carry any wines from Portugal on our regular menu.
-However, some customers make port from our premium dessert wine.
+However, some customers make premium dessert wine and fortify them.

 I hope you enjoyed visiting the Port-producing center of the world in this article about wine regions of the world – Portugal.
 Now you know it has so much more to offer.
 Please share this article by clicking on the share icon on the upper right corner of your screen.

 Next month, we’ll explore top wine producing regions of the world in Romania.